-Project Crimson supports a wide range of projects involving New Zealand's rātā and pōhutukawa through their Community Restoration Programme.
-Its aim is to help get these projects started and then to watch them flourish with local support.
+Project Crimson supports many groups involving New Zealand's rātā and pōhutukawa – collectively named Crimson Trees.
+It helps to get these projects started and then watches them flourish with local support.
 The funding is spread to ensure a good balance between pōhutukawa and rātā.

-For more information visit the Project Crimson website.
+Find out more of Project Crimson’s other projects- visit the Project Crimson website.